 Working with Activities

 Activities are a bit different than dates.
 The objective is to manage them as tasks.
 Each opportunity has its Activity tasks.
 The idea is that they are consistent across opportunities.
 You could use a spreadsheet, a database, a project tool or another system to track tasks.
 The objective is to track what has been started and completed.
 By having a set of standard activities, on any opportunity, you would know where you are.

 Note that when set up properly users should not have to ever enter Activity tasks.
 They are part of a standard set that is populated for each new opportunity.
 The specific Activities to be tracked for a given type of opportunity can vary.
 But, they would all pull from a “master” list of standard Activities that is organizationally supported by best practices, knowledge and tools.

 Ideally, the information that you capture and use throughout the process will be captured within a single system and available to users when and where they need it.
 It should be seamless.
 It is certainly possible to use content management systems such as SharePoint to capture the information.
 However, by design content management systems separate information, ie., there are lots of seams.
 A goal of your approach should be to reduce the number of seams.
 The more seams you have the more gaps in knowledge and action and cost to duplicate information.

 What can it look like?
-(An Example of Shipley BD Model Operationalized in Software)
+(An Example of GovCon BD Model Operationalized in Software)

 R3 WinCenter is our integrated capture and proposal management system for GovCon.
-It is designed top-down to support a phase-based BD lifecycle.
+It is designed top-down to support a phase-based GovCon BD lifecycle.
 We have incorporated the basic elements of the Shipley/APMP/GovCon BD model into our solution.
-In the video below, we’ll show you what the elements above look like in a software tool.
+However, we have worked with GovCon customers and consulting organizations to create a practical approach that is usable in the real world.